 - Division of Family & Children Services (DFCS) A division within the Georgia Department of Human Services that investigates reports of child abuse; finds foster and adoptive homes for abused and neglected children; issues funding from federal programs designed to assist families in need; and provides support services and programs to help families in need. - 2.
 Foster Care Student A student who is placed in a foster family home, child-care institution, or another substitute care setting approved by DFCS. - 3.
 Newly Enrolled Foster Care Student - A foster care student who is newly enrolled in the school or school system OR a current student who is new to foster care. - 4.
 Educational Impact Screener An instrument that is completed by relevant parties (i.e., biological parents, former teachers, foster parents, and/or DFCS staff) with knowledge of the child's learning style and needs, mental and emotional wellbeing, characteristics a child might need in a teacher, and any additional information that may impact the educational setting. - 5.
 State Longitudinal Data System (SLDS) Foster Care Report - The section of the Georgia Department of Education's SLDS that allows for DFCS identification of students in foster care to ensure continuity of educational supports and services. - 6.
 Local Education Agency (LEA) The public authority legally constituted by the state as an administrative agency to provide control of and direction for kindergarten through Grade 12 public education institutions. - 7.
-Multi-Tiered System of Supports (MTSS) A tiered system of supports, formerly referred to as "Response to Intervention" (RTI).
-MTSS is a large framework of tiered interventions that includes academics, behavior, and connectedness and well-being.
-MTSS includes a process for making informed decisions about individual student needs, recommended interventions, and the level of intervention intensity necessary to support students.

-- 8. Student Support Team (SST) An interdisciplinary group that uses a systematic process to address learning and/or behavior problems of students, K-12, in a school, as set forth in State Board of Education Rule 160-4-2-.32. - 9.
-Trauma Exposure of a foster care student, as a witness or direct participant, to oneor more traumatic events or traumatic situations.
+Student Support Team (SST) An interdisciplinary group that uses a systematic process to address learning and/or behavior problems of students, K-12, in a school, as set forth in Stat Board of Education Rule 160-4-2-.32. - 8.
+Trauma Exposure of a foster care student, as a witness or direct participant, to one or more traumatic events or traumatic situations.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), research has shown that traumatic experiences are associated with both behavioral health and chronic physical health conditions, especially those traumatic events that occur during childhood.
 Substance use (e.g., smoking, excessive alcohol use, and taking drugs), mental health conditions (e.g., depression, anxiety, or PTSD), and other risky behaviors (e.g., self-injury and risky sexual encounters) have been linked with traumatic experiences.